Beginning Gardener Fundamentals

-Join me as I walk you through the basics on healthy soil, selecting plants, planting basics, watering techniques, composting 101, fertilizer fundamentals, the many benefits of mulch, and more.
+Join me as I walk you through the basics on healthy soil, planting, watering techniques, composting 101, raised bed and other gardening methods, fertilizer fundamentals, the many benefits of mulch, and more.
 When you follow these fundamentals, your plants will be healthy and your garden will thrive - even when gardens around you are failing.

 You don't need a green thumb to grow your own food!
 You just need to understand why these basics are important and how to implement them in your garden.
 As a TV host and recognized gardening expert for nearly two decades, I'm here to be your guide to make sure you finally succeed at and enjoy growing your own food.

 In fact, I'm the guy that DIY Network picked out of a national search to teach their viewers (40 million of them), how to start and grow a successful vegetable garden.
 The success and popularity of the show far exceeded the network's expectations.
 It was originally scheduled for one-season but quickly grew to a 3-year series, with 52-episodes.
 During our third year, my Atlanta, GA area DIY Network garden was thriving and producing all kinds of food, even when most other gardens were failing due to particularly challenging crazy weather.

 Yours can thrive too - in spite of Mother Nature's challenges.
 You just need to know the key fundamentals, and I've got you covered here in the Beginning Gardener Fundamentals course presented by the joegardener® Online Gardening Academy™.